Enterprise-CMCS/macpro-security-hub-sync/README.md

 ```
 await new SecurityHubJiraSync({
   region: "us-west-2", // Which regional Security Hub to scrape; default is "us-east-1"
-  severities: ["CRITICAL", "HIGH", "MEDIUM"], // List of all severities to find; default is ["CRITICAL", "HIGH"]
+  severities: ["HIGH","CRITICAL"], // List of all severities to find; default is ["MEDIUM","HIGH","CRITICAL"]
   customJiraFields: { // A map of custom fields to add to each Jira Issue; no default; making this nicer is WIP
     customfield_14117: [{value: "Platform Team"}],
     customfield_14151: [{value: "Not Applicable "}],